How to shellebrate National Seashell Day

 Display your shells

 Gather some of your shells or other beach treasures and group them in a pretty bowl or on a shelf where you can admire them.
+See how sheller Amanda Collett displays her extensive collection of seashells.

 lion paw shell on beach

-Share photos of your favorites
+Share photos of your favorite shells

 Get inspired by the winners in the 2022 Beachcombing Seashell Photo Contest and take your own photos of you favorite shells.